davidedc/Minimal-2D-Js-Software-Renderer/docs/CrispSwCanvas-specs-v2.md

             ]);
         }

+	    // deep copy of the transformation matrix clone()  {
+		    const clonedMatrix =  new  TransformationMatrix();
+		    // Copy all elements from the current matrix to the new one clonedMatrix.elements.set(this.elements);
+		    return clonedMatrix;
+		}

         // Add helper methods to access elements in a clear way get(row, col) {
             return this.elements[col * 3 + row];